Rummi22/apnacollege-GitHub/README.md

 # apnacollege-GitHub
-This is my first GitHub Repository
+This is my first Git Repository